nametake/protoc-gen-gohttp/README.md

 	conv := NewGreeterHTTPConverter(srv)

 	// Register SayHello HandlerFunc to the server.
-	// If you do not need a callback, pass nil as argument. http.Handle("/sayhello", conv.SayHello(logCallback))
+	// If you do not need a http handle callback, pass nil as argument. http.Handle("/sayhello", conv.SayHello(logCallback))
 	// If you want to create a path from Proto's service name and method name, use the SayHelloWithName method.
 	// In this case, the strings 'Greeter' and 'SayHello' are returned.